 The rain chased us all the way and finally caught up with us at Camooweal, although it was only light.
 However the sou-easter was howling and the cold weather continued.
 So we battled the winds all the way across the Barkly.

-The Barkly Tablelands are flat, really flat.
+The Barkly Tableland is flat, really flat.
 The country varies from rocky ranges to beautiful black soil plains… from quite heavily timbered country to Mitchell grass plains stretching to the horizon.
-It’s easy to see why the Barkly Tablelands is prized cattle country.
+It’s easy to see why the Barkly Tableland is prized cattle country.

 We crossed the Northern Territory/Queensland border and pretty soon we were in Camooweal, a small Western Queensland country town.